jimporter/bfg9000/doc/index.md

-# bfg9000 - build file generator
+# bfg9000

-**bfg9000** is a cross-platform *build configuration system* with an emphasis on making it easy to define how to build your software.
-It converts a Python-based build script into the appropriate files for your underlying build system of choice (Make, Ninja, or MSBuild).
+**bfg9000** (*"build file generator"*) is a cross-platform *build configuration system* with an emphasis on making it easy to define how to build your software.
+It converts a Python-based build script into the appropriate files for your underlying build system of choice.

 ## A brief example